mantidproject/documents/Project-Management/TechnicalSteeringCommittee/reports/MaintenanceTasks.md

 1. Estimate time require to move from qwt5 -> qwt6 (results in TSC report)
 1. Look in to removing Qt3 suport code [#11891](https://github.com/mantidproject/mantid/issues/11891) (results in TSC report)
 1. oclint as a job in static analysis tab
+1093777. radon as a job in static analysis tab
 1. Clang working on linux.
 Related to NeutronAtom ([#11542](https://github.com/mantidproject/mantid/issues/11542), [#9267](https://github.com/mantidproject/mantid/issues/9267), [#7565](https://github.com/mantidproject/mantid/issues/7565), [#5670](https://github.com/mantidproject/mantid/issues/5670)) and a singleton stopping initializing python
 1. Explore [Mary Poppins](https://github.com/mary-poppins/mary-poppins) as a solution for testers (needs more detail)
 2. Explore ways to reduce number of recursive includes in `Algorithm.h` with desire of speeding up builds